 Some may choose to vaccinate against chicken pox – ask your doctor.

-Avoid contact with grandparents or those who are immuno-compromised at this time, as the same virus can give shingles to susceptible people.
-This is extremely unpleasant.
+Avoid contact with grandparents or those who are immuno-compromised at this time.